 According to BP 3570, there shall be no smoking or use of tobaccorelated products on Palomar Community College District property.
 The District shall provide and maintain a workplace and learning environment that is smoke and tobacco-free to promote the safety and health of students, employees, and the public.
-This policy is not intended to affect the working conditions of any Palomar employee.
-Any questions or concerns related to this policy or enforcement should be directed to the Director of Student Affairs.
-The existing Student Code of Conduct is available online through the Student Affairs web page at www2.palomar.edu/pages/studentaffairs/home/student-discipline/, and is also available in the Office of Student Affairs, SU-201, or call (760) 744-1150, Ext.
+Smoking, vaping, and the use of tobacco products are prohibited on all indoor and outdoor property or in vehicles owned, leased, licensed or else otherwise controlled by the Palomar Community College District.
+Products covered under this policy include, but are not limited to, cigarettes, cigars, pipes, hookahs, electronic smoking devices, chewing tobacco, spit tobacco, snus, snuff, and dissolvable tobacco products.
+The existing Student Code of Conduct is available online through the Student Affairs web page at www2.palomar.edu/pages/studentaffairs/home/student-discipline/, and is also available in the Office of Student Affairs, SU-201, or call 760-744-1150, ext.
 2595.